tldr-pages/tldr/pages/common/infection.md

 `infection --min-covered-msi {{percentage}}`

-- Use a specific test framework (defaults to phpunit):
+- Use a specific test framework (defaults to PHPUnit):

 `infection --test-framework {{phpunit|phpspec}}`